Feeld/junior-infra-task/ANSWERS.md

 How well does *Icinga* intergrate with GCP APIs? \
 How well does *Icinga* intergrate with Postgres, Redis, RabbitMG and MongoDB?

+### Icinga

+Ease:

+How to integrate Icinga monitoring to:
+  K8s - GCP APIs - Postgres - Redis - RabbitMQ - MongoDB -

+Features:

+Reliability:

+### Zabbix

+Ease:

+How to integrate Zabbix monitoring to:

+  K8s - Not possible out of the box but some [solutions](https://www.zabbix.com/integrations/kubernetes) are available, using docker images and Nagios like [extensions](https://github.com/agapoff/check_kubernetes).
+  GCP APIs - Zabbix can be intergrated for GCP monitoring using the Stack Driver API, instructions available [here](https://github.com/ingrammicro/gcpmetrics/wiki/Google-Cloud-Platform-monitoring-with-Zabbix).
+  Postgres - A Zabbix [template](https://www.zabbix.com/integrations/postgresql) is available for Postgres monitoring.
+  Redis - There is an out of the box Zabbix [template](https://www.zabbix.com/integrations/redis) for Redis monitoring.
+  RabbitMQ - Out of the box RabbitMQ intergration using a [template app](https://www.zabbix.com/integrations/rabbitmq).
+  MongoDB - There are several Zabbix [plugins](https://www.zabbix.com/integrations/mongodb) available for monitoring MongoDB.

+  Zabbix has out of the box intergration soultions forhalf of the systems in the stack.

+Features:

+  K8s - The [check_kubernetes](https://github.com/agapoff/check_kubernetes) extension will allow for checking failed jobs, TLS certificates, deployments,apiserver health and a few more metrics.
+  GCP APIs - GCP metrics of monitored recourses if integrated with Stack Driver API.
+  Postgres - Monitors Tablespaces, Databases, Namespaces, Tables and Indexes.
+  Redis - Availability, Memory and Databases
+  RabbitMQ - Will Monitor Channels, Exchanges, Ques.
+  MongoDB -  Availability, resource utilization and health.

+Reliability:

+Zabbix maybe reliable for the systems it offers native monitoring solutions for  but it is hard to say for the non-native supported system.

+### Nagios

+Ease:

+How to integrate Nagios monitoring to:
+  K8s - GCP APIs - Postgres - Redis - RabbitMQ - MongoDB -

+Features:

+Reliability:

+### Prometheus

+Ease:

+How to integrate Prometheus monitoring to:
+  K8s - GCP APIs - Postgres - Redis - RabbitMQ - MongoDB -

+Features:

+Reliability:

+### New Relic

+Ease:

+How to integrate New Relic monitoring to:
+  K8s - GCP APIs - Postgres - Redis - RabbitMQ - MongoDB -

+Features:

+Reliability:

+### Google Stack Driver

+Ease:

+How to integrate Google Stack Driver monitoring to:
+  K8s - GCP APIs - Postgres - Redis - RabbitMQ - MongoDB -

+Features:

+Reliability:

 ### Nagios

 // Note there is Nagios-Core and Nagios-XI//